-The list of reports over the years reflects the continuous series of improvements and updates to the LULUCF sector within the Dutch National System.
-This methodological background report describes the methodological choices and assumptions as applied for the post 2012 reporting (starting from the NIR 2015 onwards) under the Convention.
-Compared to 2012, the methodologies are updated to meet the "2006 IPCC Guidelines for National Greenhouse Gas Inventories" (IPCC 2006, hereafter referred to as 2006 IPCC Guidelines) as implemented by Decision 24/CP.19.
+The applied methodologies meet the "2006 IPCC Guidelines for National Greenhouse Gas Inventories" (IPCC 2006, hereafter referred to as 2006 IPCC Guidelines) as implemented by Decision 24/CP.19.
 Additionally this methodological report provides the more detailed methodological background for the reported emissions under the KP in the second commitment period (NIR 2016 onwards) that should follow the 2006 IPCC guidelines and the "2013 Revised Supplementary Methods and Good Practice Guidance Arising from the Kyoto Protocol" (IPCC 2014, hereafter referred to as 2013 IPCC KP Guidance) as implemented by Decisions 2/CMP.8 and 6/CMP.9.

 Since there is a lot of overlap between the calculations of GHG emissions and reporting, this report combines the descriptions for LULUCF under the Convention and the Kyoto Protocol as much as possible.
 Were relevant for future reporting of KP-LULUCF already reference to KP-LULUCF is included.
 An overview of the LULUCF sector is provided further in this Chapter 1.
 The definitions of land use categories are explained in Chapter 2.
 Information on approaches used for representing land areas, including land use change matrices is provided in Chapter 3.
 The calculation methods for emissions and removals from living biomass and dead organic matter for the different CRF categories are elaborated in Chapters 4-10.